mlcert4highered/mlcert4highered/README.md

 ### 🔸 **`/Original Data/`**
 Contains raw datasets used in chapters.
 These include:
 - Student academic performance
-- Ecommerce and consumer behavior
-- Health and public datasets

 ### 🔸 **`/Output Tables/`**
 Pre-generated data tables and model outputs from the book’s projects: